zolyfarkas/jaxrs-spf4j-demo/README.md

 10) Deprecation support, clients will be notified when hitting deprecated endpoints via HTTP Warning headers.

-11) Actuatur endoints  for logs, health info
+11) Actuator endpoints  for logs, health, info, swagger docs, jmx.

 See the [wiki](https://github.com/zolyfarkas/jaxrs-spf4j-demo/wiki) for more detailed descriptions of the concepts implemented here